chandrakellwan/liri-nodeApp/README.md

 <strong>Technologies Used</strong>

 LIRI Bot is built using javascript and runs in the node.js engine.
-Its dependencies are as follows:
+Its dependencies are as follows
 	•	npm package 'env' for handling the API keys as environment variables.
 	•	npm package 'fs' for file system operations.
 Needed for reading and writing the random.txt and log.txt files.
 	•	npm pakcage 'axiom' for http GET calls to the API's.
 	•	npm package 'node-spotify-api' for accessing the Spotify service's APIs.
 	•	npm package 'moment.js' for handling and formatting Date() objects.

-<strong>LIRI Bot command line commands:</strong>
+<strong>LIRI Bot command line commands</strong>

 node liri.js concert-this [<artist name>]